Why are there so many unusual names? Station names on the Ou Main Line [Fukushima, Yamagata, Akita]

 Daigo Station

-It is not known exactly what kind of dairy product daigo was, and there are various theories that it was something like butter, Calpis, or yogurt.
+It's unclear exactly what kind of dairy product Daigo was, and there are various theories suggesting it was something like butter, Calpis (a Japanese milk-based beverage), or yogurt.

-"Listening to the Whistle in the Distance," released in 1976 , features a photo of the platform at Daigo Station.
+Alice's 1976 single"Tooku de Kiteki o Kikinagara" (Listening to a Train Whistle in the Distance)features a photograph of the platform at Daigo Station.

 There are no express trains at Daigo Station, and the morning rapid trains do not stop there either, so we visited by local trains that stop at every station